-When public schools and non-profits were facing deep budget cuts, and non-profits were losing longtime supporters due to the crisis in 2008, our community needed to come together to support the organizations who now had even more individuals that needed their services.
-The GIFT Program was created as a large scale collaborative fundraiser.
-While most participants were focused on financial needs, we at Community Knights knew that our community’s needs ran far deeper.
+When public schools and non-profits were facing deep budget cuts, and non-profits were losing longtime supporters due to the crisis in 2008 and now with Covid-19, our community needs to come together to support the organizations who have even more individuals that need their services.
+We start individually and become exponentially more effective when we work together.
+We will accomplish so much more through collaboration.

-Technology, for all of its benefits, had placed most of us in silos.
-People had lost touch with others in their broader community.
-We needed to get people out of those silos and working side by side with a diverse group of neighbors who had the same love of our community and the same hopes and dreams for their children.
-This has been achieved by having individuals volunteer together from all over the community.
-People are working with peers, and the energy is amazing.
-No longer were volunteers burned out or drained at the end of a fundraising event; they were energized.
-They were a part of something bigger.
+Technology, for all of its benefits, has placed most of us in silos.
+People can lose touch with others in their broader community.
+We need to get people out of these silos and work side by side with a diverse group of neighbors who have the same love of community and the same hopes and dreams for their children.

 Collaboration is also a GIFT Grant requirement.
 We consider it a growth goal and monitor each GIFT participant’s engagement within the community.
 It is important to allow organizations to have room to build these partnerships; we are here to strengthen their efforts not define them.
 Below are a few examples of collaboration that have been listed in GIFT Grant Applications.